Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 <p>
-Here, what we are trying to see is whether Fed sensitivity γ lines up with market beta β, or whether it is an independent dimension of sector risk.
-In other words, do the sectors that are market-driven also happen to be policy-sensitive, or not?
+Here, what we are trying to see is whether Fed sensitivity γ lines up with market beta β, or whether it is an independent dimension of sector returns In other words, do the sectors that are market-driven also happen to be policy-sensitive, or not?
 </p>